-It would not be fair for the full timer for different hours simply to take a day off in lieu because they may take a day off when they are scheduled to work three or more PAs and would, therefore, be taking more leave than a full time consultant who took leave on a public holiday when he/she was scheduled to carry out two PAs.
+It would not be fair for the full timer for different hours simply to take a day off in lieu because they may take a day off when they are scheduled to work three or more PAs/sessions and would, therefore, be taking more leave than a full time consultant who took leave on a public holiday when he/she was scheduled to carry out two PAs/sessions.

-A fair way of dealing with this is outlined in the advice above.
+A fair way of dealing with this on a PA/session basis is outlined in the advice above.

 For consultants carrying over annual leave is subject to the General Whitley Council Conditions of Service.
 These conditions include a provision which states that ‘Subject to the exigencies of the service up to 5 days annual leave may be carried forward on application and taken in the ensuing leave year.’
 This applies to both full and part-time consultants and is not pro-rata for part-time consultants.